danbz/aesthetic-programming/7-VocableCode/Readme.md

 ### 2.3 Reading JSON and Speaking Code
 ```
 {
 	"description": "This file contains the meta data of queer text",
-"condition": "statement2 cannot be null",
+	"condition": "yourStatement cannot be null",
 	"copyLeft": "Creative Common Licence BY 4.0",
-"lastUpdate": "Mar, 2019",
+	"lastUpdate": "Apr, 2019",
+	"queers":
-"queers": [
+	[
 		{
 		"iam": "WinnieSoon",
-    "statement2": "not fixed not null",
+    "yourStatement": "not fixed not null",
-    "statement3": "not null not closed"
+   	"myStatement": "not null not closed"
-  },{
+    },
+    {
 		"iam": "GeoffCox",
-    "statement2": "queer and that means queer",
+		"yourStatement": "queer and that means queer",
-    "statement3": "null"
+		"myStatement": "null"
-  },{
+		},
+    {
 		"iam": "GoogleAlgorithm",
-    "statement2": "not a manifesto",
+		"yourStatement": "not a manifesto",
-    "statement3": "null"
+		"myStatement": "null"
-  }
-]
 	  }
 ```
 *Sketch 3: The JSON file in Vocable Code*